 In the background, the Smart Content Service uses Adobe Sensei AI framework to train its image recognition algorithm on your tag structure and business taxonomy.
 This content intelligence is then used to apply relevant tags on a different set of assets.

-Smart Content Service is a cloud service that is hosted on Adobe I/O. To use it in Adobe Experience Manager, the system administrator must integrate your Experience Manager deployment with Adobe I/O.
+Smart Content Service is a cloud service that is hosted on Adobe Developer Console.
+To use it in Adobe Experience Manager, the system administrator must integrate your Experience Manager deployment with Adobe Developer Console.

 In summary, here are the main steps to use the Smart Content Service:

-Before you can use the Smart Content Service, ensure the following to create an integration on Adobe I/O:
+Before you can use the Smart Content Service, ensure the following to create an integration on Adobe Developer Console:

 The Smart Content Service is available for purchase as an add-on to Experience Manager.
 After you purchase, an email is sent to the administrator of your organization with a link to Adobe I/O.